chalmersplasmatheory/DREAM/doc/sphinx/source/frontend/api/Settings/eqsys/distribution.rst

 Initialization
 **************
-An initial condition is required when solving the Fokker-Planck equation and in DREAM this can be either in the form a Maxwellian with prescribed density and temperature profiles, or as an arbitrary prescribed function.
+An initial condition is required when solving the Fokker-Planck equation and in DREAM this can be either in the form of a Maxwellian with prescribed density and temperature profiles, or as an arbitrary prescribed function.

 As Maxwellian